Akshat10295/VAJRA/README.md

-Simulation & Data: Cisco Packet Tracer, Kali Linux (hping3, Nmap) AI & Machine Learning: Python, Scikit-learn, Pandas & NumPy, Flask / FastAPI Development & Response: Java
-DevOps & Infrastructure: GitHub, Docker
-Security & Cryptography: SHA-256
-Full Dashboard Tech Stack: React, MongoDB, Node.js, Express, Socket.ioVAJRA: AI-Powered Defence Cybersecurity System ⚡🛡️ VAJRA is an integrated cybersecurity framework designed to detect, analyze, and autonomously respond to network-level threats.
+VAJRA: AI-Powered Defence Cybersecurity System ⚡🛡️ VAJRA is an integrated cybersecurity framework designed to detect, analyze, and autonomously respond to network-level threats.
 By combining Artificial Intelligence, Real-time Monitoring, and DevOps automation, the system provides a proactive shield against evolving cyber attacks.

 🚀 Overview